TimHanewich/tetris-ai-mini/article.md

 [0, 0, 1, 0, 1, 0, 1, 0, 1, 1, 1, 0, 1, 1, 1, 1]
 ```

 So, our neural network will consider **16 inputs** when evaluating a position and what move to play next.
 What about outputs?
-In Q-Learning, the neural network is designed to predict the "Q-Value", or estiamted current/future rewards, for every possible move in any given state.
+In Q-Learning, the neural network is designed to predict the "Q-Value", or estimated current/future rewards, for every possible move in any given state.
 Since the game we are playing has **4 potential moves** (drop a square in column 1, 2, 3, or 4), our neural network will have **4 outputs**.

 Our neural network will also have several **hidden layers**, which are mathematical layers of neurons that are connected between the input and output layers.
 These hidden layers serve as "the brain" of the neural network, constantly adjusting through training to "learn" the nature of the game and relationship between states, moves, and their associated reward.